OfficialCodeVoyage/HackUNT_AlphaGuard_-AI/readme.md

 ## Notes

-- Calls are broken by every 5 seconds to keep the data updated.
+- Calls are broken by every 5 seconds to keep the data updated near real-time.
-- Multiple files can be uploaded simultaneously, with progress displayed during upload.

 ## License